 What about OLED and QLED?

 Let’s start with QLED first.
 In order to combat the increasing popularity LG gained from their OLED production Samsung had to come with an improved technology since they had decided to abandon OLED at least for the time being.
-And so they came up with QLED which basically is LED LCD TV, albeit an advanced version of it.
+And so they came up with QLED which basically is LED LCD TVs, albeit an advanced version of it.
 QLED TVs use Quantum Dots that act like a filter and improve the TVs performance in various areas like more brightness, better blacks and more accurate colors.
-LED Backlights emit light that passes through a thin Quantum Dot film and is enhanced in order to produce the final result.
+LED Backlights emit light that passes through a thin Quantum Dot film layer and is enhanced in order to produce the final result.

 QLED technology is better than what traditional LED LCD TVs can offer but at the same time has the exact same problems.
 Poor viewing angles and problems displaying deep blacks are two of the most obvious as this is a weakness that has to do with the fundamental technology being used and not the problem of some specific manufacturer.

 But as good as QLED technology is, it still plays catch-up to what is considered the best TV technology to date called OLED.
 OLED stands for organic light-emitting diode and with this technology each pixel can light up individually when fed electricity.
-Because there is no LED Backlight when all pixels turn off the TV show completely dark and this is one of the biggest advantages of OLED TVs.
+Because there is no LED Backlight when all pixels turn off the TV appears completely dark and this is one of the biggest advantages of OLED TVs.
 If you look side by side an OLED and a LED LCD TV showing a black screen the difference can be very obvious as the LCD TV will show dark grey in comparison to completely black of the OLED one.
 Two more advantages of the OLED technology is wide viewing angles that far exceed what any LCD TV can manage and TVs can be made even thinner than what LCD can produce.

 One weakness of OLED TVs is that they cannot be as bright as LCD ones and although improvements on this have been made over the years OLED technology will never be able to produce brightness as intense as LED LCD.
 But this is not so big of a problem as having so deep blacks compensate the lower peak brightness.